- Connect your first and third-party data sources to Optimizely

 Data Management Platforms

-For example, use DCP to create a personalized experience based on a visitor’s browsing behavior during a session, as well as frequent flyer account information, favorite airports, and average purchase amount.
+For example, use DCP in combination with behavioral targeting to create a personalized experience based on a visitor’s browsing behavior during a session, as well as frequent flyer account information, favorite airports, and average purchase amount.

 Other first and third-party data that you can leverage through DCP include: